 Prerequisite: MTH 150 (or equivalent).
-Note: Three hours of laboratory per week.

 PHY 132.
 General Physics II.
 4.

 Includes a study of electricity and magnetism, wave motion, electromagnetic radiation, and optics.
 This course includes a laboratory component that reinforces concepts from lecture through a hands-on approach.
 Basic experiments involving electricity and magnetism, wave motion, electromagnetic radiation, and optics will be performed.
 Familiarity with spreadsheet software is expected.
 Spring.